molivag/molivag/README.md

 ## About

 <p>
-    I'm a geophyscicist predoctoral researcher
+    I'm a predoctoral researcher in geophysics
     in the Geomodels Research Institute at
     University of Barcelona.
-Currently, my research lies at the intersection of numerical simulations and geophysical data integration, aiming to build a multiphysics model to characterize fault-controlled geothermal reservoirs.
+Currently, my research focuses on computational geophysics, mainly at the intersection of numerical simulations and geophysical data integration, aiming to build a multiphysics model to characterize fault-controlled geothermal systems.
 </p>

 ## Research Interests